Skip to main content

 • Padding: Adds space inside the component.

-Tip: In Candu, you can control margin and padding for all four sides (top, right, bottom, left) at once by clicking the 🔗 or individually.
+Tip: You can set margin and padding for all four sides at once using the linked (chain) control, or unlink it to edit each side individually.

 Flex Child Settings on Desktop